 Impact Guarantee Fund™ (IGF) pools and mobilizes private-sector capital from private, US-based Family Offices, using mainly non-cash, underperforming, semi-liquid or entirely illiquid assets to accelerate completion of “curated” sustainable infrastructure projects globally.

-As an innovative form of “catalytic” capital, IGF helps solve pressing social and environmental problems by leveraging these private funds for scalable, mid-market projects, typically in the range of $15 million to $2 billion per project or portfolio of projects.
+As an innovative form of “catalytic” capital, IGF helps solve pressing social and environmental problems by leveraging these private funds for scalable, mid-market “sustainable infrastructure” projects, typically in the range of $15 million to $2 billion per project or portfolio.
 IGF’s clients, stakeholders and beneficiaries stand to make a meaningful contribution to several of the UN Sustainable Development Goals (SDGs), revitalizing and enlivening affected regional economies through job creation, profitable climate change mitigation, cleaner and healthier air, water and food, … making a positive difference for life on land and sea.

 How?
-We identify and remove barriers to funding these SDG-aligned “impact infrastructure” projects.
+We identify and remove barriers to funding SDG-aligned “impact infrastructure” projects.

-Not all barriers can be addressed by us, of course, but at launch (early 2025), we remove a pair of challenges faced by both underperforming asset owners and even quite experienced impact project developers: IGF’s innovative structure applies short-term, securitized, non-cash completion guarantees to scalable, “catalytic” solutions through leveraged mid-market capital.
+Not all barriers can be solved by IGF, of course, but at launch (early 2025), we did address two serious challenges faced by both underperforming asset owners and even quite experienced impact project developers: IGF’s innovative structure leverages short-term, securitized, non-cash security to … scalable, “catalytic” solutions through pre-arranged mid-market capital.

 Asset owners gain extra cash using distressed, illiquid or otherwise restricted assets.
 Project developers secure private capital at attractive terms, using a proven process (In3CAP funding began in 2016), particularly well suited to the middle swath who often lack the financial depth required to reach the highest bankability standards, making their projects investible with more upside as a JV equity partnership.
 This risk/reward equation works out well for our funding as well as for the project owners, history shows.